Ridans/pacman/README.md

 # pacman
-In the Packman file, launch the Packam.exe aplication
+In the Packman root directory, launch the Packam.exe aplication